TheBIMsider/bcfsleuth/CONTRIBUTING..md

 ## License

-By contributing to BCFSleuth, you agree that your contributions will be licensed under the same license as the project (MIT License).
+By contributing to BCFSleuth, you agree that your contributions will be licensed under the same license as the project (BSD 3-Clause License).

 ---